shanecelis/bevy_minibuffer/README.md

 Although universal argument accepts a number, one can use it as an on or off flag too.
 'Ctrl-U' ends up functioning like an adverb.

-Suppose we had an act called 'open-door' but it only worked the cloest door.
+Suppose we had an act called 'open-door' but it only worked with the closest door.
 What if we also wanted to open all doors?
 We could write another act to do that 'open-all-doors' and find another key binding but let us consider what this might look like with universal argument.